tytydraco/yessleep/out/When_I_was_eight_years_old_my_elementary_school_teacher_brainwashed_my_classmates_into_psychos_Ten_years_later_they_came_back_to_get_me.md

 Pippa’s eyes narrowed.
 “I’m not lying!”

 “Then tell us what it says!”
 Evie’s lip curled.
 “You’re just pretending so you can be all dramatic.
-I know you’re game.”
+I know your game.”

 “Evie, that’s enough.”
 Mrs Teller shot the girl a look, and Evie backed down, turned around in her chair and huffed loudly.
 The teacher’s attention flicked back to Pippa.
 “Alright, what does it say?
 You can tell the whole class, sweetie.
 Don’t worry, they’ll be able to see it soon.”